 Shepard gave the Australian a look of empathy, he understood her misgivings, and he knew that their chances of survival were slim when they eventually would go through the Omega 4 Relay.
 Plus, she belonged to Cerberus and he was, or at least had been, Alliance.
 There was conflict of interest.
 But she did not treat him as the living legend that the galaxy thought of him, he was sick and tired of having the fate of the galaxy in his hands.
 But he wanted this, and he suspected she also shared that sentiment, considering the kiss they just shared.
 Why not enjoy the moments they could have together?
 Of course the prospect of either of them dying in combat and the other one had to live on with that pain was of course disconcerting.

 Back when they were chasing Saren, he never considered that he would fall for Ashley in the midst of everything, but he had.
 But that was over by now, anything they could have together was destroyed the day the Collectors attacked the Normandy, and the day Ash had hatefully criticized him for joining Cerberus.
 Shepard had felt betrayed an abandoned that day on Horizon.
 Was he seeking solace in Miranda's arms?
 He never had thought for a second that he would develop feelings for a Cerberus operative.
-But here they were, silent in his quarters, at a crossroad of choices.
+But there they were, silent in the Captain's Cabin, at a crossroad of choices.

 Miranda shrugged.
 "What bunch of idiotic hormones thought that now was a great time for love?"

 "Love?
-Who said anything about love, I'm just trying to get you into bed," Shepard responded with a carefree grin.
+Who said anything about love, I'm just trying to fuck you," Shepard responded with a carefree grin.

 Miranda giggled at his remark.
 "Shepard.
 Why do you always try to make me laugh?"

 "What about our mission.
 What about the future?"
 She turned serious again.

 "I don't know," Shepard said gently.
 He reached down and took her hands in his.
 He gave her a faint smile.